Use these tried-and-true strategies to help your child learn to love fruits and veggies.

 1. Introduce the fruit/vegetable even if your child won’t try it.

 There are many reasons why children avoid new foods.
 Eating is a multi-sensory experience and children may have sensitivities to smell, taste and texture.
 One child may love veggies that crunch (like carrots and peppers), but will never touch something soft, like a mushroom.
-You may need to offer the fruit/veggie to your child a number of times before she will even try it.
-Put one piece on her plate and work on her tolerating it being there.
+You may need to offer the fruit/veggie to your child a number of times before they will even try it.
+Put one piece on their plate and work on them tolerating it being there.

 2. Involve your child in the prep process.